NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 If you want to see what was created on the FSxN file system, you can log into it and take a look.
 You will want to login as the 'fsxadmin' user, using the password stored in the AWS SecretsManager secret.
-You can find the IP address of the FSxN file system in the output from the `terraform apply` command.
-Here is an example of logging in and listing all the LUNs on the system:
+You can find the IP address of the FSxN file system in the output from the `terraform apply` command, or from the AWS console.
+Here is an example of logging in and listing all the LUNs and volumes on the system:
 ```bash
 ubuntu@ip-10-0-4-125:~/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS$ ssh -l fsxadmin 198.19.255.174
 (fsxadmin@198.19.255.174) Password: